ksefcovic/CYBR4580/README.md

 + Find and manipulate Android open source NIC libraries
 + Create database for storing user information
 + Create web app for user interfacing
-+ Create alerting system for notification of authorities
++ Create alerting system for notification of device owner

 Device Finder would help people get their stolen devices back.
 This could help cut down on device theft as it would be easier for law enforcement to gather information about stolen devices and their locations.
 Many applications exist for finding stolen phones, but this would help with other devices as well.